 The UW School of Medicine is a school of the University of Washington and serves a ﬁve-state region: Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).
-U.S. News & World Report currently ranks the University of Washington School of Medicine as best in the nation for primary care education and training and second in the nation for NIH research grants with $1.3 billion in ﬁscal year 2020.
-There are approximately 4,800 students and trainees in the School of Medicine.
+The UW School of Medicine, founded in 1946, is a school of the University of Washington and serves a ﬁve-state region: Washington, Wyoming, Alaska, Montana and Idaho (WWAMI).
+There are approximately 4,800 students and trainees in the School of Medicine throughout the WWAMI region.

 Provides medical students with education and mentoring for excellence in clinical skills and patient-centered care.

 Provides advanced training through 114 accredited residency and clinical fellowship programs (Accreditation Council for Graduate Medical Education).